 - The agency regularly celebrates special days and events related to diversity.
 Juneteenth was celebrated as a holiday at MHALA before it became a national holiday.

-- The agency has regular trainings that address diversity, equity and inclusion, including an all agency 4-part special training during the social unrest in 2020 that addressed diversity, equity and inclusion through topics such as allyship and communication.
+- The agency has regular trainings that address diversity, equity, and inclusion, including an all-agency four-part special training during the social unrest in 2020 that addressed diversity, equity, and inclusion through topics such as allyship and communication.

 Feedback from staff indicates that MHALA’s inclusive culture is a large reason for our low turnover.
 Staff want to work in an agency where all are included at all levels.